And your caring educators still feel helpless when students in genuine distress slip through the cracks.

 They’re treating infrastructure as strategic evolution, not replacement:

+Your SEL curriculum isn’t wrong; it’s an essential foundation.
+Your counselor hiring wasn’t wasted—they need tools that match their capacity.
 Your staff training wasn’t misguided—awareness requires systems to act on what you know.

-Section 5: Two Pathways for Mental Health Infrastructure
+Two Approaches for Mental Health Infrastructure

 The strategic question: Which aligns with your district’s SEL philosophy and implementation capacity?

-Section 6: The Bridge from Awareness to Action
+The Bridge from Awareness to Action

 Your educators aren’t failing.
 They’re working within systems that weren’t built for early intervention.